This rich and creamy vegan sweet potato pie is infused with the flavors of chai tea and and topped off with whipped coconut cream topping!

 My family has pie covered.
 This year and every year.
 In fact, my mom will in all likelihood bake a pumpkin pie as well.
 Assuming that happens, we’ll have two pies for six people.

 So, I opted to serve this one to some friends, pre-Thanksgiving.
 Interestingly, I almost didn’t serve it to them, initially thinking I didn’t like it.
 Hasty me, I baked this pie on a Friday afternoon and began slicing it up shortly thereafter, impatient to taste and photograph it (things start to get a little iffy after 3PM this time of year).
 I was a bit disappointed with the texture.
 I stuck it in the fridge thinking I needed more time to consider this problem, gave it a little taste later on and was pleasantly surprised.
 It totally transformed into deliciousness.
 I had to ask for honest confirmation when I served it the next day and everyone seemed to dig it as much as I did.
 Oh, and it was even more improved by the addition of some coconut whipped cream, which I highly recommend serving it with.
 So, the verdict?
-This pie is awesome, and doubly so with topping.
+This vegan sweet potato pie is awesome, and doubly so with topping.

 I didn’t add much sweetener.
 This is really a personal thing.
 In fact, I was initially all excited, thinking I could get away with a no-sugar-added vegan sweet potato pie.
 Upon tasting the batter I realized at least a little extra sweetness would be needed.
 I recommend tasting your batter to decide if you’d prefer a little more or less.